 Unpaid fines/fees will result in registration or transcript blocks for students as well as suspension of borrowing privileges.
 Overdue fines are not charged to faculty and staff.
 However, faculty and staff borrowing privileges will be suspended for users who have long-overdue items.

-To find out if you have any fines, you can request a list of your fines in person at the Circulation/Reserve Desk or via phone 434.395.2433.
+To find out if you have any fines, you can request a list of your fines in person at The Desk or via phone 434.395.2433.
 You may also view your fines online through your Library account; however, there are some limitations to this feature of the service.

 Overdue, Lost or Damaged Material